New Continent Found! ‘Zealandia’ Discovered By Geologists After Decades Of Work

 “This is not a sudden discovery, but a gradual realization; as recently as 10 years ago we would

-not have had the accumulated data or confidence in interpretation to write this paper,”researchers wrote in GSA Today, a journal of the Geological Society of America.
+not have had the accumulated data or confidence in interpretation to write this paper,” researchers wrote in GSA Today, a journal of the Geological Society of America.

 The study concludes that New Zealand and New Caledonia aren’t just island chains, but are part of a 1.89 million-square-mile region separate from Australia.
 The researchers are calling Zealandia as “the youngest, thinnest, and most submerged continent on the planet.